Germany's public broadcasters win funding battle against Saxony-Anhalt | DW | 05.08.2021

 Germany's federal constitutional court ruled on Thursday that the monthly fee for publicly funded media may increase.
 The decision upheld a previous court ruling on the matter.

-Public broadcasters ARD, ZDF and Deutschlandradio had filed complaint at the court in Karlsruhe after the federal state of Saxony-Anhalt sought to block the funding raise.
+Public broadcasters ARD, ZDF and Deutschlandradio had filed a complaint at the court in Karlsruhe after the federal state of Saxony-Anhalt sought to block the funding increase.

 The monthly fee is the main source of income for public broadcasters, and it is now set to increase from €17.50 ($20) to €18.63.